top of page

 Also Revelation 7:13-15 “Then one of the elders answered, saying to me, ‘These who are clothed in the white robes, who are they, and where have they come from?’
 I said to him, ‘My lord, you know.’
 And he said to me, ‘These are the ones who come out of the great tribulation, and they have washed their robes and made them white in the blood of the Lamb.
 For this reason, they are before the throne of God; and they serve Him day and night in His temple; and He who sits on the throne will spread His tabernacle over them.’”

 This is serious business!
-While we sit around forming church committees and planning banquets, singing kumbaya songs waiting for the rapture to whisk us away to Nirvana, Satan is laughing at us all the while devising our demise.
-I don’t know if the Church has ever been more off-base or in more trouble!
-Yet we continue to allow confusion to rule our destiny.
+We sit around forming church committees and planning banquets, singing songs waiting for the rapture to whisk us away to Nirvana, but Satan is laughing at us all the while devising our demise.
+I don’t know if the Church has ever been more disoriented.
+We have become spiritually sedated, and confusion is now the Church norm.
+Are you happy with that?
 Wake up!

 Recent Posts